Megha21-19/Megha21-19/README.md

 # Meghana Reddy M

-A Technology and Data Enthusiast, Software Engineer and Web Developer 💻❤️
+A Technology and Data Enthusiast, Software Engineer 💻❤️

 Welcome to my GitHub page!
 Here you'll find a collection of my projects, skills, and experiences as a passionate software developer.